NISLabUGA/PixelPatrol3D_Code/pp_detect/README.md

     └── tok_2_json.ipynb        # Tokenizer to JSON conversion
 ```

+## Login to Hugging Face

+Create a Huggingface account on huggingface.co.
+The from your command line run:

+`hf auth login`

+Then generate an access token on Huggingface and enter to login.
+This will allow you to access the Bert-Mini Tokenizer.

 ## 🔬 Research Questions and Experiments

 This module addresses five key research questions from the PP3D paper: